TobKed/blog/content/posts/2022_06_30_june_links.md

 I am huge fan of this CI/CD and I am pretty experienced with it.
 `Sharing is caring` so I wanted to share some hints and tips which may not be obvious and/or not documented very well.
-For this purpose I created repository [TobKed/github_actions_demo](https://github.com/TobKed/github_actions_demo) and some sldes.
+For this purpose I created repository [TobKed/github_actions_demo](https://github.com/TobKed/github_actions_demo) and some slides.
 It was light tech talk and took me approximately 10 minuts which was a pretty fun experience though.

 ## Articles